tinygo-org/macos-minimal-sdk/README.markdown

 ### Why would you do this?

-It may be useful when you develop software on Linux or Windows but want to build it for Windows.
+It may be useful when you develop software on Linux or Windows but want to build it for MacOS.
 One example might be CI: Linux is currently still more widely available (and usually cheaper!) than MacOS VMs.

 ## Updating